CobwebSMP/PacketLogX/README.md

 # PacketLogX
-Packet logging plugin for Pocketmine-MP<br>
+Packet logging plugin for PocketMine-MP<br>
 ## How to use<br>
 Download latest release of the plugin and put it in the server plugin folder.<br>
+v1.0.0 for PocketMine-MP 3.x.x
+v2.0.0 for PocketMine-MP 4.x.x
 Plugin will start real-time packet logging between server and client and output data to console and plugin_data/PacketLogX/log.log
 ![1](http://cobwebsmp.com/img/Screenshot(2567).png)
 ![2](http://cobwebsmp.com/img/Screenshot(2571).png)